FHIR Modeling, Profiles, and Standards

 FHIR extensions are treated as "first-class citizens": they are indexed, queryable, and integrated directly into the data model, offering both flexibility and performance.

 Journl Streamed includes a built-in terminology service capable of validating and translating codes across major coding systems (SNOMED CT, LOINC, ICD-10, RxNorm).
-It supports $validate-code
+It supports `$validate-code`, `$expand`, and `$translate` operations, and can integrate with external terminology servers when needed.

 Journl Streamed supports FHIR versions R4, R4B, R5, and draft R6.
 Versioning is managed at the configuration level, and migrations involve bulk export/import flows with support for custom transformation logic.
 Schema definitions and validation logic are versioned and loaded per environment, enabling controlled rollout of new versions.